plaethos01/SecondRepo/README.md

 # SecondRepo

-The source code is done!
+The bash script is done for the deployment.